thehimel/kafgres/README.md

 Integrating Kafka with PostgreSQL in a DBaaS

+## System Design

+- The producer sends data to Kafka server (broker).
+- The consumer retrieves data from Kafka server and inserts data to PostgreSQL server.

 ## Set up a Service in `Aiven`

 Use the following steps to set up a `Kafka` and `PostgreSQL` service in `Aiven`.